Samsung Galaxy S25 Ultra vs Google Pixel 9 Pro XL: A friendly but heated rivalry

 The part to get excited for: A promisingly fun battle

 Let's get the basics out of the way first.
-The S25 Ultra will most probably still have a main, ultrawide, a 3X telephoto, a 5X telephoto and one front camera.
+The S25 Ultra will most probably still have a camera system consisting of one wide (main), ultra wide, a 3X telephoto, a 5X telephoto and one front camera.
 The Pixel almost matches that number of cameras minus the 3X telephoto one.

-The Pixel 9 Pro has superb zooming capabilities, and despite the Pixel's lack of a 3X telephoto camera it will undoubtedly be close to or even match that of the S25 Ultra thanks to its sensor crop mode.
+The Pixel 9 Pro XL has superb zooming capabilities, and despite the Pixel's lack of a 3X telephoto camera it is close to or even matches that of the S25 Ultra thanks to its sensor crop mode.

-On the video side of things, we don't have enough information about upgrades when it comes to the S25 Ultra, but the Video Boost feature that's only available on the Pixel 9 Pro models can now upscale 4K footage into 8K resolution, adding tons of detail to the image.
+On the video side of things, we don't have enough information the S25 Ultra, but the Video Boost feature that's only available on the Pixel 9 Pro models can now upscale 4K footage into 8K resolution, adding tons of detail to the image.

 Battery Life and Charging